 Rakuten: Stop Selling Ivory!

-Every year, tens of thousands of African elephants are killed each year for their ivory.
-Vast quantities of both elephant ivory are sold on online marketplace sites in Japan, the largest of which is Rakuten.com.
+Every year, tens of thousands of African elephants are killed for their ivory.
+Vast quantities of elephant ivory are sold on online marketplace sites in Japan, the largest of which is Rakuten.com.

-Google and Amazon have removed ivory products, however, the largest online marketplace, Rakuten.com, profits from the cruelty by selling ivory on its site, which it hopes to expand its brand in the U.S. and U.K. A recent survey showed over 28,000 ivory items for sale on its site.
+Google and Amazon have removed ivory products, however, Rakuten.com profits from the cruelty by selling ivory on its site, which it hopes to expand its brand in the U.S. and U.K. A recent survey showed over 28,000 ivory items for sale on its site.

 Tell Rakuten to stop supporting this brutality and ban the sale of elephant ivory on all of its websites, including Rakuten Japan.